Stylable Component - Best Practices

 Use camelCase and avoid hyphens (-) and capital letters at the beginning.

-or matching DOM outside of the component scope like body
+or matching DOM outside the component scope like body

-Tag selectors should be avoided inside a component because they affect any nested component or element.
-The exception to this is when specifically targeting the tag with child selector (for example .root > p
+Element type selectors should be avoided inside a component because they affect any nested component or element.
+The exception to this is when specifically targeting the element with child selector (for example .root > p

-) and not a descendent selector (for example .root p
+) and not a descendant selector (for example .root p

 ).